 Everything from its design, choice of fabrics, panel placement, and seam construction is tested.
 The result is a garment fit for pros, available to mere mortals.

-Strategic Fabric Placement for Improved Aerodynamics and Comfort
+Strategic Fabric Placement for Improved Fit and Comfort

 Air flows through the mesh-like Flusso 3D fabric on the front and side panels.
 Raglan sleeves, cut from a more densely woven and wind-resistant version of the same material, improve fit and aerodynamics.
 The difference in texture between the zones is unmistakable, yet they work together to carve through wind and regulate heat.